msiziminxmtshali-jpg/PortfolioProjects/README.md

 ## Maji Ndongo (national water survey)

 1. Project Objective
-The government of Maji Ndogo has collected data on water sources across the country.[1][2]
+The government of Maji Ndogo has collected data on water sources across the country.
 Your task is to build a Power BI dashboard that:

         Identifies which citizens lack access to basic water.
         Diagnoses the problem (Pollution?
 Broken infrastructure?
 Long wait times?).
        Calculates a budget to fix these issues (typically capped around $147 Million).